Do a business energy audit

 No

-Consider having timers or motion detectors installed to reduce unnecessary energy use.
+Install timers or motion detectors to stop unnecessary energy use.

 Are windows or doors closed and sealed in air-conditioned spaces?
 Yes